 Walking to work, protagonist Lowen Ashleigh hears a man’s skull “pop like a champagne bottle” after getting hit by a car.
-Quite the opening scene, right?
-My brain ached as if it got run over too after digesting the disturbing thriller “Verity” by Colleen Hoover.

-This train-wreck of a story starts when author Lowen Ashleigh receives the daunting task of completing author Verity Crawford’s remaining books in her villainous series.
-Verity is disabled after a car accident but her husband, Jeremy, is determined for someone to finish her series.
-After accepting the offer, Lowen moves into their house to get into Verity’s headspace.
+“Verity” by Colleen Hoover didn’t grow any less unsettling after the opening scene and truly lived up to its name as a psychological thriller.
+This chaotic story starts when author Lowen Ashleigh receives the daunting task of completing author Verity Crawford’s remaining books in her villainous series.
+Verity is disabled after a car accident; but her husband, Jeremy, is determined for someone to finish her series.
+After accepting the offer, Lowen moves into the Crawford’s house.

 Ironically, Verity means truth which Lowen searches for throughout the book.
 While battling these unsettling realizations about Verity, Lowen develops feelings for Jeremy.
 Lines blur and reality vanishes.